Continuing Professional Development (short course)

 The module incorporates work-based learning that recognises your professional expertise, so you will care for women with high dependency needs in clinical practice and have a dedicated practice document to support your learning.
 You will need to access an ITU placement to underpin your learning on the module - this will require commitment, so you’ll be allocated a personal tutor to support you with your academic studies, as well as being supported in practice by an experienced clinical mentor.

 You'll benefit from this module as a qualified midwife.
+You'll need access to an ITU placement for the duration of the course.

 The Faculty of Health, Education, Medicine and Social Care is the largest in ARU, with over 7,000 students.
 Our Faculty is teeming with expertise and primed to meet the demand for creating health professionals, teachers, doctors, scientists and educators for the three districts we serve: Chelmsford, Cambridge and Peterborough.